 Technical Services for Select NCL Assays

-Select NCL assays are made available to nanotech developers as Technical Services.
-Technical Services differ from cCRADA collaborations in that these are not research and development collaborations.
+Select Nanotechnology Characterization Laboratory (NCL) assays are available to nanotech developers as Technical Services.
+Technical Services differ from contractor Cooperative Research and Development Agreement (cCRADA) collaborations in that these are not research and development collaborations.
 The Technical Services have a pre-defined statement of work, depending on the service selected and cannot be modified.
-The assays are chosen based on demand from the field and limited/lack of availability from other organizations or Contract Research Organizations (CRO).
+The assays are chosen based on demand from the field and limited or lack of availability from other organizations or contract research organizations.
 They have been used to test a variety of nanoformulations and the conditions are well established, thus requiring little to no development and optimization.

-NCL-01: An in vitro drug release study in human plasma using the stable isotope tracer ultrafiltration assay (SITUA).
-The assay will provide concentrations of encapsulated, free-unbound, and protein-bound drug and is ideal for formulation optimization and lot release.
+NCL-01: An in vitro drug release study in human plasma using the SITUA.
+The assay will provide concentrations of encapsulated, free/unbound, and protein-bound drug and is ideal for formulation optimization and lot release.

-Hear Dr. Stephan Stern talk about the SITUA with the Director of the Frederick National Lab's Partnership Development Office, Dr. Vladimir Popov.
+Hear Dr. Stephan Stern talk about the SITUA with Dr. Vladimir Popov, Director of the Frederick National Lab's Partnership Development Office.

 Purchasing a Technical Service

 Interested parties are encouraged to first contact the NCL.
 A preliminary discussion will help NCL gain an understanding of your technology, nanoformulation properties, and how the selected service is expected to aid your developmental path.
-In addition, we’ll be able to address any questions you have about the assay, sample requirements, time lines, etc.
+In addition, we’ll be able to address any questions you have about the assay, sample requirements, or time lines.